ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>

-## Benefits of the New Process
+## Benefits of the New Automated Process

-The new changelog and release notes process improves both contributor experience as well as the efficiency of product development and release.
+The new **Automated Changelog and Release Notes Process** improves both contributor experience as well as the efficiency of product development and release of nee versions.

-Previously, when a contributor opened a PR, they would be prompted to indicate whether or not they had manually added an entry to the changelog.
-However, they could not add an entry to the changelog without having a PR number to reference.
+When a contributor opens a new PR, they are prompted to indicate whether or not they have manually added an entry to the CHANGELOG.md file.
+However, without having a pull request number before opening their PR, they cannot add this entry on their initial commit, introducing a two-step process.

-This resulted in an inefficient two-step process, in which contributors had to (1) open a PR with their committed code and, once they had the PR number to reference in the changelog, (2) add an entry to the changelog, which then required pushing a new commit to their PR.
+This two-step process resulted in hurdles, where contributors had to (1) open a PR with their initial committed code and (2) add a new entry, once having a PR number, to the CHANGELOG.md file, pushing a second commit.
+This action not only introduces inefficiencies but also opens the chance for merge conflicts when two or more contributors update the CHANGELOG.md file after opening a PR.
+If they are not synchronized, conflicting entries - in terms of their incorporation order - may appear in the CHANGELOG.md file, thus requiring manual resolutions to solve the problem.

-Additionally, when a new product version was scheduled for general availability release, release notes and changelog updates had to be prepared manually.
-This was a time-consuming process.
-Automating the generation of release notes and changelog entries streamlines this process and gives valuable time back to contributors and code maintainers, improving the overall experience of working in OpenSearch's repositories.
+On the other hand, when a new product version is scheduled for GA release, release notes and changelog updates must be prepared manually, resulting in additional time-consuming tasks that incorporate more bottlenecks in this operation.

+Automating the generation of changelog and release notes streamlines both of these nonautomatic operative procedures, giving valuable time back to contributors and maintainers and improving the overall experience of working in OpenSearch's repositories.

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>